mathewtrivett/gogo/README.md

 #### Suicide

-You can't play a stone on a point that would leave that group with no liberties.
+You can't play a stone on a point that would leave your group with no liberties.
 That would be SUICIDE!!!
-Although you can play this move if it means that your opponent would lose their liberties.
+Although....you can play this move if it would immediately take the liberties of your opponents.

 #### Ko